 There are two major types of academic programs in the School of Medicine, those leading to the M.D. degree and postgraduate medical education; and those programs in the basic medical sciences which offer Master of Science or Doctor of Philosophy degrees.

 Shiffman Medical Library and Learning Resources Centers

-Library services are provided to graduate students through a variety of programs held at the newly renovated Shiffman Medical Library in the Richard J. Mazurek Medical Education Commons.
-Resources and services are also available online including over 4700 online journals in the health sciences, a growing number of e-books.
-Services include reference support and the delivery of documents to the student's desktop.
-Orientation programs, small group workshops and individualized instruction featuring the latest information resources are available to graduate students throughout their program and may be requested via email.
-Key services in support of graduate education include: reference service, remote and on-site electronic access to the major biomedical databases including PubMed, Scopus, Science Citation Index, the National Center for Biotechnology Information, Dissertation Abstracts with full text, and an array of electronic tools for effective information management.
+Library resources are made available to graduate students through a variety of services from the Shiffman Medical Library in the Richard J. Mazurek Medical Education Commons.
+They include reference and research support, document delivery / interlibrary loan, and instruction.
+Orientation programs, small group workshops and individualized instruction featuring the latest information resources are available to graduate students throughout their program.
+Key services in support of graduate education include: reference service, remote and on-site electronic access to the major biomedical databases including PubMed, Scopus, Science Citation Index, various clinical decision support tools such as ClinicalKey, and UpToDate, and an array of electronic tools for effective information management.
 Materials not available in the WSU Libraries are obtained for graduate students free of charge.
-Access to the libraries of the University of Michigan, Michigan State University and various specialized collections is also available to graduate students.
+Access to library collections from research institution across the country including the National Library of Medicine, University of Michigan, Michigan State University and various specialized collections is also available to graduate students.